malmilo6/TMPS/Reports/Report_LAB_2.md

   - Supports cloning objects, useful when instantiation is more costly than copying.
   - Facilitates dynamic object creation based on existing prototypes.

-By integrating these patterns, the project demonstrates adherence to SOLID principles, especially:
+By integrating these patterns, the project demonstrates adherence to SOLID principles.
-- **Single Responsibility Principle**: Each class and method has a clear, singular purpose.
-- **Open/Closed Principle**: The system can introduce new book types without altering existing code.

-Overall, the design promotes flexibility, extensibility, and maintainability in the system.

 ## Conclusion
 The BookStore project serves as a testament to the significance of design patterns and SOLID principles in software design.
 By incorporating patterns like Singleton, Factory Method, Object Pooling, and Prototype, the project achieves modularity, scalability, and a higher degree of maintainability.
 Such design approaches not only enhance code quality but also ensure that the software is adaptable to future requirements and changes.
 In essence, adherence to well-established patterns and principles is pivotal for crafting robust and flexible software solutions in an ever-evolving tech landscape.